gnick18/Fungal_ICSBGCs/ReproducipleScripts.md

 103 job(s) submitted to cluster 14518870.
 ```

-Once again several ran out of disk usage so I ran one last batch with a lot of resources requested
+11 of the genomes ran out of disk usage so I ran one last batch with a lot of resources (overkill for a vast majority of the genomes).

 ```sh
 # CHANGES IN THE SUBMIT SCRIPT